 Figure 8 below shows visual examples of each category.
 The green line represents the expected growth.
 The solid black line represents the range of values included in the growth measure plus and minus one standard error.
 The dotted black line extends the range of values to the growth measure plus and minus two standard errors.
 If the dotted black line is completely above expected growth, then there is significant evidence that students made more than expected growth, which represents the Level 5 category.
 Conversely, if the dotted black line is completely below expected growth, then there is significant evidence that students made less than expected growth, which represents the Level 1 category.
-Levels 4 and 2 indicate, respectively, that there is moderate evidence that students made more than expected growth and less than expected growth.
-In these categories, the solid black line is completely above or below expected growth but not the dotted black line.
-Level 3 indicates that there is evidence that students made growth as expected as both the solid and dotted cross the line indicating expected growth.
+Levels 4 and 2 indicate, respectively, that there is moderate evidence that students made more than expected growth.
+In these categories, the solid black line is completely above or below expected growth as expected as both the solid and dotted cross the line indicating expected growth.